aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 9Jul18
+Got Virtual Box running on my PC which will eventully lead to finishing Hyperledger's course.
+Reviewed recursion, still not quite getting it.

 ## 6Jul18
 Gave a presentation on blockchain.
 Continued to work on exercises for LaunchCode.
 Still stuck on Hyperledger and Virtual Machines on my PC and docker on my linux laptop.